scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 All of the handling properties are equivalent to those of objects apart from the fact that they don\'t have [modifiers](#modifiers).

-Even though package and regular objects seem to be quite similar syntactically they don't match one another:
+Even though package and regular objects seem to be quite similar syntactically, they don't match one another:

     scala> val q"$mods object $name" = q"package object O"
     scala.MatchError: ...